neonevm/neon-evm.docs/docs/developing/get-started.md

 ## Get test NEON for Neon Devnet

-To populate the accounts with test NEON, visit [the faucet](https://neonfaucet.org), where you will be issued 100 NEONS at a time.
+To populate the accounts with test NEON, visit [the faucet](https://neonfaucet.org), where you will be issued up to 100 NEON.

 ## Configure Neon network credentials in your framework's config file